black-v0id/black-v0id/security-portfolio/cybersecurity-incident-reports.md

 Strong password policies; this implementation will ensure that passwords are harder to crack and eliminiate default passwords.
 This can be accomplished by setting NIST standards (16 length, 3 of 4 major categories) within SaaS applications password fields.
 Anywhere that policies cannot be enforce should defer to company security documentation that outlines the standard and expectation.

 Baseline configurations; this deployment will ensure a documented set of specifications are being applied at creation, validation and any time inbetween.
-This ensures that all systems meet the desired security level configuration and adds a more holistic approach to security when various teams discuss security must haves.
+This ensures that scoped systems, typically high priority systems, meet the desired security level configuration and adds a more holistic approach to security when various teams discuss security must haves.